henrynash/elements/an/AnthaAcademy/README.md

 ### Git and software project management
 Git is a useful tool for collaborative software development projects and offers a great way to deal with managing code merges and version control.
-Since antha is still in rapid development and we’re making changes on a weekly basis, you’ll need to use git for keeping up-to-date.
+Since antha is still in rapid development and we're making changes on a weekly basis, you'll need to use git for keeping up-to-date.

 3. [Code academy Git course unit 1](https://www.codecademy.com/learn/learn-git) (2 hours)